psalire/Distributed-Hash-Cracker/README.md

 ## About

-Distributes search space among clients to brute force crack hashes.
+Dividdes and distributes a search space among clients to brute force crack hashes.

 ## Dependencies